lhearachel/porydex/README.md

 # `porydex`

 `porydex` is a simple utility for exporting data from `pokeemerald-expansion` for use in a custom Pokémon Showdown Pokédex for your fan-game.
+Additionally, it provides a modified version of the official Pokémon Showdown Pokédex as a base for extracted data.

+Thanks to [the original Pokémon Showdown Pokédex](https://dex.pokemonshowdown.com) for the base implementation.

 ## Requirements